 Best Tea Bags: Matcha Kari Whole-Leaf Matcha Tea Bags

 The closest to the real thing is Matcha Kari's Whole-Leaf Matcha Tea Bags.
 The company advertises its product as the first tea bags in the U.S. filled with 100 percent matcha.
-No blends, no additives.
 This ceremonial grade matcha is first-harvest, organic, and stone-ground.
 The flavor is mostly rich and earthy, though there is a hint of sweetness.
 Each box has 20 tea sachets and simple brewing instructions on the back.